 This is medium sized woodpecker that can be found in the Caribbean and northern part of the country.
 The male has red back and top of the head, with a yellow patch in the front, while the female has whitish top of the head (nape).
 Both have black cheeks, which give this species its name.
 Other notable features are its black wings with white dots, black back with white barring, yellowish flanks with black barring and red belly, which gives the bird a very contrasty look.
 It’s call is a piercing chirrr, chirrr, chirrr that can be heard from afar and make identification of the species easier.

 Like most woodpeckers, they make holes in trees for nesting, which are then reused by other species, hence their success can indirectly impact population sizes for other species.
+Many times the nests that they empty are reused by similarly sized birds to construct theirs, with Emerald Toucanets as one such example, but even some owls will make use of them.
 It’s not uncommon to see either the male or female inside the hole, with just the head out, watching out for potential predators as they keep their eggs or chicks safe inside.
 Something more peculiar is seeing these birds pecking at public lampposts made out of concrete, I have not yet deciphered why would they do that.
 On feeders, they like to eat papaya, but they will also catch small insects for food.